 As said earlier, senior dogs are like older folks – they encounter more diseases So, make your home clean at all times.
 It’s crucial that you clean your house at least two times a week.
 Remove dust and unnecessary things that may cause accidents.

-Consider getting a non-slip rug for areas where your dog is prone to fall, like the kitchen or the bathroom.
+Consider placing a rug pad underneath your silk, wool, or cowhide rug.
+This can be a great way to prevent a rug from sliding and your pet from falling.
 As they age, dogs become more prone to joint pains and weakness.
 Their sense of direction can also be impaired during this time.
 Plus, they might not be able to get a grip on their daily activities.
-For instance, they might fall easily and hurt their knees.
-That is why every pet owner should install ant-slip mats and rugs in the slippery areas of the house.
+That is why every pet owner should install ant-slip mats under their existing rugs.

 Don’t Let Health Problems Go Unnoticed